AI Podcast Generator for Researchers — Listen to Papers and Stay Current

 Build a literature review workflow

-Screening phase — Generate 5-minute Simplified Explanation capsules for new papers in your field.
+Screening phase — Generate 5-minute Simplified Explanation podcasts for new papers in your field.
 Listen during morning tasks.
 Flag papers worth deeper reading.

-Deep reading — For papers central to your research, generate 30-45 minute Deep Dive or Critique capsules.
+Deep reading — For papers central to your research, generate 30-45 minute Deep Dive or Critique podcasts.
 Listen during commutes or exercise.
 Arrive at your desk with analysis already in progress.

-Synthesis — Combine multiple related papers into a single capsule.
+Synthesis — Combine multiple related papers into a single podcast.
 Podhoc synthesizes content from up to 50 sources on the Pro plan, creating a narrated literature review that highlights connections between papers.

 Staying current — Convert one new paper per day during your morning routine.
 Over a semester, that is 100+ papers processed during time that was previously unproductive.